Code-Institute-Submissions/UCFD-Milestone-Project-8/README.md

    2. Click on each of the 3 social media account icons and verify that you are taken to the relevant social media account.

 5. Homepage - Collaboration button
-   1. Go to "Collaboration" section on the homepage.
+   1. Go to "Collaboration" section on the Homepage.
    2. Click on the 'Get in Touch' button and verify you are directed to the Contact page.

 6. Profile page - Awards pictures/links
-   1. Go to the Profile page
+   1. Go to the Profile page.
    2. Click on the image presented beneath/next to the first award narrative and verify that you are directed to an external website.
    3. Click on the image presented beneath/next to the second award narrative and verify that you are directed to an external website.

-7. Contact page - form
+7. Contact page - Form
    1. Go to the Contact page
    2. Try to submit an empty form and verify that an error message about required fields appears.
-   3. Try to submit a completed form without a valid email address format and verfiy that a specific error message appears.
+   3. Try to submit a completed form without a valid email address format and verIFy that a specific error message appears.

 **Bugs identified**
-* When hovering over the Instagram and Twitter social icons (on each page) a small line appears to the bottom right of the image.
+* When hovering over the Instagram and Twitter social icons (on each page) a sHORT line appears to the bottom right of the image.

 ## (5) Deployment
 This project was developed using GitPod, with the repository stored on GitHub.